eclipse-ankaios/ankaios/server/doc/swdesign/README.md

 Status: approved

-When the Ankaios Server gets the `ToServer` message `UpdateState` and detects a change of the state where a workload is present in both states and at least one field of the workload is different, the Ankaios Server shall send a `FromServer` message to the corresponding Ankaios Agents to delete and add the workload.
+When the Ankaios Server gets the `ToServer` message `UpdateStateRequest` and detects a change of the state where a workload is present in both states and at least one field of the workload is different, the Ankaios Server shall send a `FromServer` message to the corresponding Ankaios Agents to delete and add the workload.